Abu Dhabi snaps 9-day losing streak; Saudi extends losses

-Abu Dhabi’s stock market rebounded on Tuesday, ending a nine-day losing streak, while the Saudi index extended losses for a second session as the uncertainty remained among investors ahead of the U.S. Federal Reserve’s policy meeting on Wednesday.
+DUBAI: Abu Dhabi’s stock market rebounded on Tuesday, ending a nine-day losing streak, while the Saudi index extended losses for a second session as the uncertainty remained among investors ahead of the US Federal Reserve’s policy meeting on Wednesday.

 In Abu Dhabi, the index gained 0.9%, led by a 4.2% jump in telecoms firm e&.